Meet The Pitch Week X Finalists

 In her sophomore year of high school Jen Epstein was accepted into a poetry program.
 Always providing an unassuming presence, she stayed out of the spotlight and waited to read until the final weeks of the semester.
 That day after reading she found a note in her backpack from the star of the class, who wrote how hurt she felt that Jen had waited so long to read and that she “wanted to eat her poems and get fat on them.”
 Writer, activist, filmmaker, worker-bee, Jan has held positions in the television industry as a Project Manager and Media Librarian, and completed an MA in Media Studies at the New School and a collaborative documentary arts fellowship at UnionDocs in Brooklyn, both while working full time for the non-fiction media company Discovery Communications.
 Using both a David Sedaris-like self-deprecating sense of humor and raw emotion, Jen exposes her inner demons to the world in Don’t Get Too Excited.
 Though her stories are deeply personal and sometimes heart-breaking, she offers nuggets of wisdom and funny anecdotes throughout.
 Jen taps into the minutiae of life and offers a unique type of universal appeal.
 She lives in Brooklyn, New York.

-Justine E. Hyland, Dream a Little Dream
+Justine E. Hyland, Dream a Little Dream: Misadventures in Love and Adulting

 Growing up in a small barrier island town in Central Florida, Justine E. Hyland edited the school newspaper and literary magazine, and starred in many school and community theater productions in Palm Bay and Cocoa Beach.
 Her favorite theater role was Titania in A Midsummer Night’s Dream because there’s nothing like a saucy woman in charge falling in love (quite literally) with an ass.
 After years of working as a marketing maven in public radio and then as rare books librarian in academia, in addition to enjoying a ton of live concerts in and around Boston, Justine realized that the reason she remembers everything in excruciating detail is that she was meant to write it all down.
 Her writing draws from a multifaceted mix of life, imagination, and way too much reading.
-Her coming-of-age story from a young woman of the “lost generation,” caught between Generations X, Y, and the Millennials, relates the ups and downs of life in her twenties.
+Her coming-of-age story from a young woman of another “lost generation,” caught between Generations X and the Millennials, relates the ups and downs of life in your twenties.
 From the banality of workplace idiocy, romantic disappointments, and ridiculous shenanigans in dark bars as well as broad daylight, Dream a Little Dream covers it all in a wry, confessional mode.
 In between writing novels and blogging poetry at foolishmuse.wordpress.com, Justine enjoys hiking, photography, and inventing new kinds of pizza.
 She lives in Massachusetts with her daughter.

 Anita K. Newman, Clark The Colorblind Chameleon